 Michael Wood is Professor of Public History at the University of Manchester, a Fellow of the Royal Historical Society, the Royal Society of Arts and the Society of Antiquaries.
 For over 30 years, he has brought history alive for viewers and readers in Britain, the US and further afield.
 He is the author of In Search of the Dark Ages, Domesday, and In Search of England, and well over 100 documentary films.

-Dr Adrián Maldonado is Glenmorangie Research Fellow at National Museums Scotland.
-He has previously lectured in Archaeology at the University of Glasgow and University of Chester.
-His research focuses on early medieval Scotland, especially the archaeology of Christianity and burial practice.
+Dr Adrián Maldonado is Galloway Hoard Researcher at National Museums Scotland.
+He has previously lectured in Archaeology at the University of Glasgow and University of Chester, and from 2018-2021 was Glenmorangie Research Fellow.
+His research focuses on early medieval and Viking Age Scotland, especially the archaeology of Christianity and burial practice.
 Find out more about the Glenmorangie Research Project.